Frequently Asked Questions

 From what I have seen a typical Hypnotherapist, who underwent extensive training, like I did with HMI and the many other courses, seminars and workshops I have taken over the years, receives several times as many hours of training than the average Doctor or Psychologist is required to complete before being considered qualified to practice Hypnotherapy.

-The definition of Hypnotherapist, quoted from the Dictionary of Occupational Titles*:
+The definition of Hypnotherapist, quoted from the old Dictionary of Occupational Titles*:

 Induces hypnotic state in client to increase motivation or alter behavior patterns: Consults with client to determine nature of problem.
 Prepares client to enter hypnotic state by explaining how hypnosis works and what client will experience.
 Tests subject to determine degree of physical and emotional suggestibility.
 Induces hypnotic state in client, using individualized methods and techniques of hypnosis based on interpretation of test results and analysis of client’s problem.
 May train client in self-hypnosis conditioning.